New public media entity gives ministers Muldoon-era control: TVNZ

 "We are proud of our own role as a strong part of public service journalism in this country," Boucher said.

-Stuff noted that the amount of te reo Māori content had increased on its platforms, whilst the amount of te reo Māori content on publicly-owned RNZ had decreased.
+Stuff noted that the amount of te reo Māori content had increased on its platforms, while the amount of te reo Māori content on publicly owned RNZ had decreased.

 Boucher said the new entity was a "chilling prospect".